 “The most important thing,” says Vivot, “is that you want to avoid plastic.”
 That seems like difficult advice to follow considering the vast majority of high-quality combs are made with cellulose acetate, a type of plastic.
-But what Vivot means is that one should avoid the standard petrochemical plastic, the kind those cheap-o black combs you find at most drugstores are made of.
-This type of plastic both causes static — “the enemy of hair,” says Vivot — and easily chips, turning the teeth of your comb into scalp-piercing needles.
+But what Vivot means is that one should avoid the standard petrochemical plastic, the kind that makes up those cheap-o black combs you find at most drugstores.
+This type of plastic both causes static — “the enemy of hair,” says Vivot — and easily chips, turning the teeth of a comb into scalp-piercing needles.
 Holding a plastic comb before him and peering at the pointy teeth, Vivot shakes his head in disgust “Look at these,” he exclaims, “they’ll cut your scalp right up!”

-In terms of leveling up, many high-quality combs are made with wood or even horn.
+In terms of leveling up, many high-quality combs are made of wood.
 The reason?
 “It’s keratin combing keratin,” Martial says excitedly, adding that this won’t react poorly with your hair.

-This handcrafted men's comb is made of cellulose acetate, and you get a comb with smoothly tapered teeth and rounded tips.
+This handcrafted men's comb is made of cellulose acetate, and features smoothly tapered teeth and rounded tips.
 You can use it to shape and untangle hair on your scalp as well as your face.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.